tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Champion

+#### All-terrain Staff

+1/Day

+When you first attune this staff, choose a type of terrain (see the druid terrain caster from 13 True Ways for terrain types).
+While in that terrain, when you heal using a recovery, heal 2d12 additional hit points (epic: +3d12).
+When you use the daily power, until the end of the battle, all land-based locations in the battle become a terrain type of your choice.
+In addition, once per level you can make the terrain change permanent.

+**Quirk:** Tastes the ground—or a similar act—when entering new terrain.

+---

 #### Astral Staff

 _Recharge 16+:_ This staff is inscribed with star maps.
 When you teleport somewhere nearby as a move action, each negative effect on you ends.